History of Scan-Speak

-Scan-Speak continued to exist in Pandrup for more than a decade, until a fire in the factory in 1987.
+Scan-Speak continued to exist in Pandrup for more than a decade, until a fire in the factory in April 1987.
 This totally destroyed the entire production.
+Everything turned to ashes or was totally fire damaged.
 The source of this information is the Danish magazine "High Fidelity" April 1990.
 It is said (source: Oskar Wrønding) that the fire was caused by a former employee.

 1988: launching of membrane loudspeakers in Kevlar ®, on the models 13M, 18W and 21W.
 Later followed by customized versions for some USA-based high-end manufacturers.

 Scan-Speak was purchased by Vifa in 1989.
-Steen Sloth continues as manager.
+Steen Sloth continues as manager - he specifies that the company wasn't sold, but its activities were and the old owners (incl.
+Lian) kept their stocks until 1993.
 Production was managed by Kim Hedehus and development is handled by both Kim Hedehus and Ragnar Lian, who continues to work for Scan-Speak on a freelance basis.
 Production setup, documentation and administration were gradually transformed into the way they were done at Vifa.

-The article mentions the new D2905/9000, a 1" dome tweeter, which had been missing in the Scan-Speak program for many years, probably because Ejvind Skaaning took the 1" dome design to Dynaudio, where the famous Dynaudio D28 was one of the earlier designs that carried Dynaudio towards its success.
+The article about Scan-Speak and its history mentions the new D2905/9000, a 1" dome tweeter, which had been missing in the Scan-Speak program for many years, probably because Ejvind Skaaning took the 1" dome design to Dynaudio, where the famous Dynaudio D28 was one of the earlier designs that carried Dynaudio towards its success.